The Best Place to Watch the Sunset in Every Province

 These bucket list destinations deliver Canada’s most impressive sunset views—no Instagram filter required.

-Come to the award-winning CedarCreek Estate Winery in the North Okanagan region for the wine tasting, and stay to experience golden hour from the vineyard.
-The organic winery is situated on 50 acres with a breathtaking panoramic view of Lake Okanagan and the valley.
+Come to CedarCreek Estate for the wine tasting, and stay to experience golden hour from the vineyard.
+The award-winning winery is situated on 50 acres with a breathtaking panoramic view of Lake Okanagan and the Okanagan Valley.
 For a truly unforgettable meal, book a rustic wine-paired dinner at the Home Block Restaurant and watch the sunset while savouring the locally-sourced menu.

 Horsethief Canyon, Alberta

-The Canadian Badlands may be home to the largest deposits of dinosaur bones in the world but its scenic landscapes also make it one of the best spots to watch the sunset.
+The Canadian Badlands may be home to the largest deposits of dinosaur bones in the world, but its scenic landscapes also make it one of the best sunset lookouts.
 For a hike with unforgettable views, trek the legendary Horsethief Canyon on the Dinosaur Trail, east of the Red Deer River.
 Over a century ago, outlaws hid stolen livestock within the colourful layered rocks, giving this geological wonder its distinctive name.
 Set up a camera at the canyon’s rim to capture the full beauty of this stunning site.

 The Great Sandhills, Saskatchewan